lucasmrdt/nedux/README.md

 todoStore.get('filter');
 // └> 'ShowAll'

-// You can set a value.
+// You can override a value.
 todoStore.set('filter', Filter.ShowCompleted);

+// Or extends value by the previous one. todoStore.set('todos', todos => [
+  ...todos,
+  { id: 1, text: 'test', completed: false },
+]);

 // And that's it !
 ```